tiny-frontend/tiny-frontend.github.io/docs/guide/architecture.md

 This one is easily overcome.
 You could implement a simple server side cache, and refresh the tiny frontend in the background every `X` minutes for example.
-I just haven't done it in this example.
+We just haven't done it in this example.

 #### 🗑  The tiny frontend is loaded for every route, no matter if it used or not